BACHELOR OF ARTS IN MUSIC

 All music students fulfill core music course requirements in Music Theory, Sight-Singing, Piano Proficiency, Western Music History and Music Technology.
 From this thorough and well-balanced foundation, students then have the option of three distinct tracks.

 The Teacher Preparation track prepares students to be artistic, confident and successful teachers in Pre-Kindergarten through Grade 12 music classrooms and ensembles.
 Our competitive curriculum provides students with opportunities to explore and study the world of music through performance while guiding them to be artistic educators.
-After students successfully complete the prescribed undergraduate curriculum for Teacher Preparation, they will be accepted to the Master of Arts in Teaching (M.A.T.) program in the Spadoni College of Education at Coastal Carolina University.
-The M.A.T. – Music graduate program allows students to complete requirements for licensure as a music educator (preK-12) in the public schools of South Carolina.
+After successfully completing the prescribed undergraduate curriculum for the Teacher Preparation track, students make application to the Master of Arts in Teaching (M.A.T.) program in the Spadoni College of Education at Coastal Carolina University.
+The M.A.T. – Music graduate program allows students to complete requirements for licensure as a music educator (Pre-K to Grade 12) in the public schools of South Carolina.
 Coastal Carolina University is proud that this intense course of study has a high percentage of graduates successfully placed in music teaching positions in South Carolina.

 The Music General Studies curriculum is designed for students who seek a broad program of general music education rather than intense specialization during the undergraduate years.
 After completing the music foundation sequence, students round out their undergraduate curriculum from a wide and increasing range of upper-level music electives such as Recording Technology, Composition, Contemporary Commercial Arranging, and Improvisation/Jazz and Popular Theory.
 Coastal Carolina University recognizes that the field of music is broad, multifaceted, rapidly changing and very competitive.
 In an effort to offer initial career council and determine an appropriate course of study that will prepare our students for a lifetime in music, all incoming students must complete a performance audition on their primary instrument before being admitted as music majors.